tpenguinltg/winclassic/css/themes/README.md

-It is best to stick with RGB decimal notation as doing so makes it easier to convert the SASS file to a Microsoft `.theme` file and vice versa, but any valid CSS colour syntax is valid.
+It is best to stick with RGB decimal notation as doing so makes it easier to convert the SASS file to a Microsoft `.theme` file and vice versa, but any valid CSS colour syntax is acceptable.

 ## Converting Microsoft `.theme` files to Theme Designer files